-The model results indicate that cross tree planting does have a benefit to flood risk, although not as significant as other approaches to tree planting.
+The model results indicate that cross tree planting does have a benefit to flood risk, although not as significant as other tree planting schemes.
 More extensive cross slope planting with wider stripes and multiple planting schemes on the same slope will improve the benefits of cross slope planting.